-The Consumer Discretionary sector is reporting the largest (year-over-year) earnings decline of all eleven sectors at -33.9%.
-At the industry level, 6 of the 10 industries in the sector are reporting a year-over-year decrease in earnings.
-Four of these six industries are reporting a double-digit decline in earnings: Internet & Direct Marketing Retail (-136%), Leisure Products (-42%), Auto Components (-27%), and Multiline Retail (-17%).
-On the other hand, four industries are reporting year-over-year earnings growth.
-A growth rate is not being calculated for the Hotels, Restaurants, & Leisure industry due to the loss reported in the year-ago quarter.
-This industry is reporting a smaller loss in Q1 2022 (-\$654 million) compared to Q1 2021 (-\$2.4 billion).
-Of the remaining three industries, the Distributors (21%) industry is the only industry reporting earnings growth above 10%.
+The Consumer Discretionary sector is reporting the largest (year-over-year) earnings decline of all eleven sectors at -34.1%.
+At the industry level, 6 of the 10 industries in the sector are reporting (or have reported) a year-over-year decrease in earnings.
+Four of these six industries are reporting (or have reported) a double-digit decline in earnings: Internet & Direct Marketing Retail (-136%), Leisure Products (-42%), Auto Components (-27%), and Multiline Retail (-17%).
+On the other hand, four industries reported year-over-year earnings growth.
+A growth rate was not calculated for the Hotels, Restaurants, & Leisure industry due to the loss reported in the year-ago quarter.
+This industry reported a smaller loss in Q1 2022 (-\$780 million) compared to Q1 2021 (-\$2.4 billion).
+Of the remaining three industries, the Distributors (21%) industry is the only industry that reported earnings growth above 10%.

 At the company level, Amazon.com is the largest contributor to the decline in earnings for the sector.
-If this company were excluded, the Consumer Discretionary sector would be reporting earnings growth of 2.1% rather than an earnings decline of 33.9%.
+If this company were excluded, the Consumer Discretionary sector would be reporting earnings growth of 1.8% rather than an earnings decline of 34.1%.